itthinx/groups/readme.txt

 == Changelog ==

+= 2.8.0 =
+* Added the Groups Members block: A block whose content is only visible for members of selected groups.
+* Added the Groups Non-Members block: a block whose content is hidden for members of chosen groups.

 For the full changelog see [changelog.txt](https://github.com/itthinx/groups/blob/master/changelog.txt).

 == Upgrade Notice ==

-This release has been tested with the latest version of WordPress.
+This release has been tested with the latest version of WordPress and adds blocks that can be used to protect content.